Last Updated on April 24th, 2021

 - Used to thicken formula

-- An alternative to soy-lecithin (which is not allowed in EU formulas due to it's negative effects)
+- An alternative to soy-lecithin (which is not found in most EU formulas due to its negative effects) For more information on Soy - check out our soy blog!

 - Maltodextrin is gluten-free in the Holle formula!